billroy/notesoup/INSTALL-Heroku.md

 The script will ask for an administrative password; you will use this only to log in as the 'system' user to edit the welcome page and administer other users.

-Enter a secure administration password, and enter it again when prompted.
+Enter a secure system password, and enter it again when prompted.

 When the installation is complete the installer will open a browser window on the system/welcome page of your new Note Soup server.